Mauthe Horse Crown Century-old Wall Clock

 Time and strike movement, 116 BPM

-In the early 1980s his wife brought the clock over from Holland.
-It had been in his wife’s family for several generations.
-The gentleman’s wife had passed away three years ago and had she been alive today I would certainly have learned a lot more about its history.
-The seller was reluctant to let this clock ago since it was a happy reminder of his past life.
-But he was moving into the next phase of his life with a new partner and that meant divesting of furniture and other items.
-Like him, I think of life in phases.
-The price for this clock was $100 and non-negotiable.
+In the early 1980s, his wife brought the clock over from Holland, where it had been in her family for several generations.
+Sadly, his wife passed away three years ago.
+Had she been alive, I’m sure I would have learned much more about the clock’s history.
+The seller was understandably hesitant to part with it, as it served as a happy reminder of his past life.
+However, he was entering a new phase of his life with a new partner, which meant letting go of furniture and other possessions.
+Like him, I also view life as a series of phases.
+The clock was priced at $100, firm and non-negotiable.

 OLYMPUS DIGITAL CAMERA

-The clock is over 100 years old.
-My research tells me that it was made between 1895 and 1914 though the exact year of manufacture is unknown.
-The trademark is a Friedrich Mauthe of Schwenningen (FMS) in 3 spokes with eagle on top.
-Mauthe trademarks are distinctive and each one reveals the period of time the clock was made.
+The clock is over 100 years old, with my research indicating it was made between 1895 and 1914, though the exact year of manufacture remains uncertain.
+The trademark—a Friedrich Mauthe of Schwenningen (FMS) emblem featuring three spokes with an eagle on top—is distinctive, as Mauthe trademarks are known to reflect the specific period during which the clock was produced.

-Other than benign neglect the case is in good condition and everything appears to be original including the winding key.
+Despite some benign neglect, the case is in good condition, and everything appears to be original, including the winding key.

 OLYMPUS DIGITAL CAMERA